-The Online Submission Portal will open April 17th and be available until April 27th at 9:00pm.
+Registration is open from February 8th to March 1st.
+In addition, the Online Submission Portal will remain open until March 8th at 9:00pm for additions and updates.
 Remember that for team projects only one team member should make the submission.

 You should prepare the following items for upload to the submission portal: